sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 # Amazon S3

 ## Introduction
-- Amazon Simple Storage Service (Amazon S3) is storage for the internet.
+- Amazon Simple Storage Service (Amazon S3) is **storage** for the internet.
-- You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
+- You can use Amazon S3 to **store** and **retrieve** any amount of data at any time, from anywhere on the web.
 - Amazon S3 is one of the main building blocks of AWS
 - It’s advertised as ”*infinitely scaling*” storage
 - Many websites use Amazon S3 as a backbone
 - Many AWS services use Amazon S3 as an integration as well

 ## Amazon S3 Use Cases
-- Backup and storage
+- Backup and Storage
 - Disaster Recovery
 - Archive
 - Hybrid Cloud storage
-- Application hosting
+- Application Hosting
-- Media hosting
+- Media Hosting
-- Data lakes & big data analytics
+- Data Lakes & Big Data Analytics
-- Software delivery
+- Software Delivery
-- Static websit
+- Static Website

 ## Amazon EBS
-- Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with any running EC2 instances and use it like a hard drive.
+- Amazon Elastic Block Store (Amazon EBS) is a service that provides **block-level storage volumes** that you can use with any running EC2 instances and use it like a hard drive.

 - If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 ## Amazon S3 - Buckets
 - Amazon S3 allows people to **store objects (files)** in “*buckets*” (directories)